 here is also a pinch of lavender, the herb most well known for it’s relaxant and nervine ability.
 It plays well with all the herbs and gives the tea a sweetness it needs. *

-And finally I put in a few bay leaves to help nudge every plant along.
+And finally there are a few bay leaves to help nudge every plant along.
 Bay is associated with the head in both spiritual and intellectual ways.
 It’s a wonderful herb to help connect your brain and your intuition.

 **** while mostly considered safe for daily use as it used to be an ingredient in beer, mugwort is an herb that now is considered NOT one to take daily.
 Most herbalist agree it’s a 7 days on and 7 days off herb.